Russell Mulcahy

 Russell Mulcahy (/mʌlˈkæhi/ mul-KA-hee; born 23 June 1953) is an Australian director, writer, and producer.
 He began his career directing music videos for artists like Elton John and Duran Duran, before making his feature directorial debut with the horror film Razorback (1984).
 He achieved international prominence by directing the fantasy action film Highlander (1986), which spawned a multimedia franchise.

 Mulcahy's subsequent work includes Highlanders first sequel Highlander II: The Quickening (1991), the superhero film The Shadow (1994), the action-horror film Resident Evil: Extinction (2007), and the Errol Flynn biopic In Like Flynn (2018).
 He was also a director and executive producer of the television series Teen Wolf (2011–17), and directed the film's 2023 feature film spin-off.

-Stylistically, Mulcahy's work is recognisable by the use of fast cuts, tracking shots, glowing lights, neo-noir lighting, windblown drapery, and fans.
+Stylistically, Mulcahy's work is recognizable by the use of fast cuts, tracking shots, glowing lights, neo-noir lighting, windblown drapery, and fans.

-Early life and career
+Early life

 Mulcahy was born in Melbourne.
 He grew up in in the Illawarra region of New South Wales and attended Corrimal High School.

 When he was 14 he received an 8mm camera and began making short films with his friends.
 After school he began working as a film editor for Australia's Seven Network.
 He later said he "used to creep in there at 3am and make my own movies".
 He also acted on stage and was unsure whether to focus on acting or directing.
 Two of his films won the City Film Festival Award for Best Independent Short Film and he won Best Short Film at the Sydney Film Festival for "Contrived Mind Flashes".

+Career

 He was approached by the producer of a Seven pop show and asked to film some original footage and compile a music video (then known as a "film clip") to accompany the Harry Nilsson hit "Everybody's Talkin'" (for which no original video was available).